-The agribusiness industry in Republic of North Macedonia is one of the fastest growing industries.
+The agribusiness industry in the Republic of North Macedonia is one of the fastest-growing industries.
 Adding value to the excellent quality agricultural products, as demanded by the main European markets, is one of the core businesses.
 Our exporters have EU safety standards.

 The production of fresh vegetables is carried out in enclosed or protected areas of glass or greenhouses, with a surface area of about 4,050 ha.
 The area under glasshouses is around 216.3 ha, while the remaining 3.832 ha are under plastic foil.

-Exports of agriculture and food products constitute around 9 percent of North Macedonia’s total exports.
-More than 50 percent of the total export of agriculture and food products is in the EU countries: 50.5 percent, that includes Greece 14.6, Germany 14.4, Bulgaria 13.2 and Croatia 12 percent.
-The CEFTA countries take 33.9 percent of the total export.
+Exports of agriculture and food products constitute around 9% of North Macedonia’s total exports.
+More than 50% of the total export of agriculture and food products is in the EU countries: 50.5%, that includes Greece 14.6, Germany 14.4, Bulgaria 13.2 and Croatia 12%.
+The CEFTA countries take 33.9% of the total export.

-The agricultural sector in the Republic of North Macedonia is the third largest contributor to GDP, right behind services and industry with a 12% contribution.
+The agricultural sector in the Republic of North Macedonia is the third-largest contributor to GDP, right behind services and industry with a 12% contribution.
 Together with the food industry, they contribute 18% of the total GDP.
-Most of the Macedonian companies process only vegetables or they combine vegetables and fruits.
-This takes about 85% of the total number of the companies, while only a small part are companies (about 15%) that process only fruits.
-In terms of the type of processing, most of the companies produce canned fruits and vegetables.
+Most Macedonian companies process only vegetables or combine vegetables and fruits.
+This takes about 85% of the total number of the companies, while only a small part is companies (about 15%) that process only fruits.
+In terms of the type of processing, most companies produce canned fruits and vegetables.

-The main export products from North Macedonia are tobacco, lamb meat, fresh and processed vegetables and fruits, wine, and confectionary products.
+The main export products from North Macedonia are tobacco, lamb meat, fresh and processed vegetables and fruits, wine, and confectionery products.

-The Organic production in North Macedonia is growing very fast.
-In the past four years the amount of land that is certified has approval for organic production grew.
-Also, there are high numbers of organic producers that are supported from the Government in our country and they are member of the Federation of the organic producers of the Republic of North Macedonia.
-According to the statistic, there are more than 800 registered organic agricultural producers in our country with main focus on production on meat (lamb, sheep, and goat dairy products), honey, cereals, industrial oil crops, wine, fruits, and vegetables.
+Organic production in North Macedonia is growing very fast.
+In the past four years, the amount of land that is certified has been approved for organic production grew.
+Also, there are high numbers of organic producers that are supported by the Government in our country and they are members of the Federation of the organic producers of the Republic of North Macedonia.
+According to the statistic, there are more than 800 registered organic agricultural producers in our country with the main focus on the production of meat (lamb, sheep, and goat dairy products), honey, cereals, industrial oil crops, wine, fruits, and vegetables.